wavesplatform/waves-lessons/EN/How Waves Works/f. What is a dApp And dApp Creation/lesson.md

         // Make sure to insert your ride script between the brackets below Base64String script = node.compileScript("INSERT YOUR DAPP SCRIPT HERE").script();

-        // Creating the transaction of the installation of a dApp script and signing it with private key of "alice" SetScriptTransaction tx = SetScriptTransaction.builder(script).getSignedWith(alice);
+        // Creating the transaction of the installation of a dApp script and signing it with the private key of "alice" SetScriptTransaction tx = SetScriptTransaction.builder(script).getSignedWith(alice);

         // Broadcasting the transaction to the node node.waitForTransaction(node.broadcast(tx).id());
         ```
         Read more about [Operations with transactions - Set Account Script Transaction](#Operationswithtransactions-SetAccountScriptTransaction).
-     3. Once the transaction is sent to the node succesfully, the account will become a dApp.
+     3. Once the transaction is sent to the node successfully, the account will become a dApp.